-- 2.8.1 Subject to the Code of Conduct on the Language of Instruction and Examination,6 the language(s) in which the instruction is given is: English, and the language in which the examinations and final examinations are held is: English and Dutch and English for the specialization courses in Applied Archaeology.
+- 2.8.1 Subject to the Code of Conduct on the Language of Instruction and Examination, the language(s) in which the instruction is given is English, and the language in which the examinations and final examinations are held is: English.
 Students are expected to have an adequate command of the language(s) of instruction and examination in the programme, in accordance with the requirements stated in Article 5.2.3.
-As appropriate, the Faculty publishes OER in English for English-taught programmes. - 2.8.2 Contrary to Article 2.8.1, in individual cases the Board of Examiners can permit the student to write the final thesis in another language, in accordance with the Guideline on Language Policy.7
+As appropriate, the Faculty publishes OER in English for English-taught programmes. - 2.8.2 Contrary to Article 2.8.1, in individual cases the Board of Examiners can permit the student to write the final thesis in another language, in accordance with the Guideline on Language Policy.